CHARACTER

 We first acquire our values in families, from the people with whom we live.
 Our choices about love and sex create new families.
 We understand family to be the community that raises children and the kind of community they may create themselves one day.
 Family stability, responsibility of family members to each other, mutual respect, trust and caring among family members are ideals worth working toward.

-Throughout the 2019-2020 school year, various activities have been planned to promote a positive school environment that emphasizes the five pillars of Character: Family, Respect, Caring, Responsibility, and Trust.
+Various school activities are planned to promote a positive school environment that emphasizes the five pillars of Character: Family, Respect, Caring, Responsibility, and Trust.

 In order to maintain a positive school culture, it is of the utmost importance to continuously make efforts to inform and educate everyone involved on the impact of choices.